ff6347/gestalten-in-code/color/p5js/Law of simmilarity + color/index.md

 ---
-layout: [p5js]
+layout: p5js
-author: [Daniele Maselli]
+author: Daniele Maselli
 author-url: https://github.com/DanieleMaselli
-title: color + similarity
+title: which dot gets your attention?
-tags: [P5.js, color, "Law of color+similarity "]
+tags: [P5.js, color, Law of Color, Law of Similarity]
 permalink: /color/color-and-similarity/
-summary: creating two gestalt laws in one image.
+summary: items that are similar tend to be grouped together.
 ---